 - In 1978, Dr. Benenson attended a conference held by the AFEB on Leishmania skin testing.
-Benenson considered using jet injectors conduct the Leishmania test upon military personnel but said “I have looked at it as a practical procedure using the intradermal gadget on the jet injector which is not 100 percent” (AFEB, 1978).
+Benenson considered using jet injectors to conduct a Leishmania test upon military personnel but said “I have looked at it as a practical procedure using the intradermal gadget on the jet injector which is not 100 percent” (AFEB, 1978).

 Dr. Benenson had previously found jet injector devices to be “not 100 percent,” induced erythema at the site of injection, and had agreed with fellow conference members that due to the presence of blood during jet injections the risk of transferring hepatitis cannot be exlcuded.

 Despite the in depth discussions the committee was reluctant to impose any changes in July of 1986 (Federal Register, 1986; Woodward, 1990).
 By 1987 the AFEB finally recommended the Med-E-Jet be banned within the Armed Forces and be removed from the Federal Stock System (Nikolewski & Wells, 1989).
 In March of 1988, the AFEB gave the recommendation “that the jet injector gun be used only with authorized military technical parts and that it be sterilized according to standard procedures” (Woodward, 1990).